Medill, Missouri: Transportation

 Amtrak’s Southwest Chief, which operates between Los Angeles and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Fort Madison, 41 mi to the northeast.

 Education

-It is in the Clark County R-I School District.
+It is in the Clark County R-1 School District of Clark County, Missouri.
 The district's comprehensive high school is Clark County High School.